 What we do

-We now run our famous guided tours under license to the Department of Environment Water and Natural Resources.
+We now run our famous guided tours under license to the Department for Environment and Water.

 Who we are

 Adelaide Gaol Preservation Society Inc. 2015-2016 Committee Members:

 - Vice President – Jeff Fausch

 - Committee – Helen Hann, Chris Hunter, Barry Mills, Sarah Vockins, and Rob Wilkinson.

 What we, the AGPS Volunteers, have achieved